swe.: Tallblodriska | nor.: Furumatriska | fin.: Männynleppärousku | dt.: Edelreizker, Kiefernreizker | eng.: syn.: Red pine mushroom

 Saffron milk caps are the stuff mushroom foragers dreams are made of.
-They are even traded as some of the best edible mushrooms in certain Southern European countries.
+They are traded as some of the best edible mushrooms in Southern European countries.
 With their reddish milk, their captivating taste and their juicy, firm meat, they are an enrichment for all mushroom enthusiasts.

 To some people the orange liquid might seem intimidating.
 However, it is precisely this red milk that makes the appeal.
 In addition, it is an unmistakable distinguishing feature: all orange to red milky milk caps are edible.

 months: summer til late autumn

 characteristic: red milk